Regina King

 Regina Rene King (born January 15, 1971) is an American actress, director and producer.
 She has received various accolades, including an Academy Award, a Golden Globe Award, and four Primetime Emmy Awards.
 In 2019, Time magazine named her one of the 100 most influential people in the world.

 King first gained attention for starring in the television sitcom 227 (1985–1990).
 Her subsequent roles included the film Friday (1995), the animated series The Boondocks (2005–2014), and the crime television series Southland (2009–2013).
-She received four Primetime Emmy Awards for her performances in the ABC anthology series American Crime (2015–2017), the Netflix miniseries Seven Seconds, and the HBO limited series Watchmen (2019).
+She received four Primetime Emmy Awards for her performances in the ABC anthology series American Crime (2015–2017), the Netflix miniseries Seven Seconds (2018), and the HBO limited series Watchmen (2019).
 Her other television roles include the drama series The Leftovers (2015–2017) and the sitcom The Big Bang Theory (2013–2019).

 King has also played supporting roles in the drama films Boyz n the Hood (1991), Poetic Justice (1993), How Stella Got Her Groove Back (1998), and Ray (2004), and the comedies Down to Earth (2001), Legally Blonde 2: Red, White & Blonde (2003), A Cinderella Story (2004), and Miss Congeniality 2: Armed & Fabulous (2005).
 She earned critical acclaim, as well as the Academy Award for Best Supporting Actress, for her role in If Beale Street Could Talk (2018).
 She then starred in the western The Harder They Fall (2021), played the title role in the biopic Shirley (2024) and played Detective Roman in crime thriller Caught Stealing (2025).

 King has directed episodes for several television shows, including Scandal and This Is Us.
 She has also directed the music video for the 2010 song "Finding My Way Back" by Jaheim.
 King's feature film directorial debut came with the drama One Night in Miami...
 (2020), which earned her a nomination for the Golden Globe Award for Best Director.

 Early life and education

-Regina Rene King was born on January 15, 1971, in Los Angeles County, California, and grew up in View Park–Windsor Hills.
+Regina Rene King was born on January 15, 1971, in Los Angeles, California, and grew up in View Park–Windsor Hills.
 King's ancestors were part of the transatlantic slave trade; they originated from Liberia, Senegal, and Sierra Leone.
 Both of her parents are from the Southern United States, and they later moved to Los Angeles during the Great Migration.
 Her mother, Gloria Jean, was a special education teacher, and her father, Thomas Henry King Jr., was an electrician.
-King has a younger sister, Reina, who co-starred with her in the Shirley Chisholm Netflix biographical film Shirley.
+She has a younger sister, Reina, who co-starred with her in the Shirley Chisholm Netflix biographical film Shirley.
+King first started in dance classes training in ballet and jazz before starting to tag along with her sister to acting classes.
+She soon began studying acting under her acting coach Betty Bridges.
 Her parents divorced when she was eight years old.
 King attended Westchester High School, graduating in 1989.
 She later studied communications at the University of Southern California for two years before pursuing her passion for acting.